 Infant mortality is an indicator used to characterize the health status of communities and states.
-In 2012, a total of 519 infants died in Alabama before their first birthday.
-The infant mortality rate (IMR) increased from 8.1 infant deaths per 1,000 live births in 2011 to 8.9 infant deaths per 1,000 live births in 2012 (Chart 1).
-The percent of births with adequate prenatal care increased to 74.1 percent in 2012, from 71.5 percent in 2011.
-At the same time, the number of births with no prenatal care decreased to 926 in 2012 from 1,087 in 2011.
+In 2013, a total of 500 infants died in Alabama before their first birthday.
+The infant mortality rate (IMR) decreased from 8.9 infant deaths per 1,000 live births in 2012 to 8.6 infant deaths per 1,000 live births in 2013 (Chart 1).
+The percent of births with adequate prenatal care increased to 76.2 percent in 2013, from 74.1 percent in 2012.
+At the same time, the number of births with no prenatal care decreased to 875 in 2013 from 926 in 2012.
 Alabama's IMR continues to remain among the highest in the nation.
 The national 2011 provisional IMR rate was 6.0 infant deaths per 1,000 live births.

 Chart 1.
-Infant Mortality Rates Alabama, 2002 - 2012
+Infant Mortality Rates Alabama, 2003 - 20131

-Factors contributing to infant mortality included maternal chronic health conditions existing prior to pregnancy, short inter-pregnancy intervals, teen pregnancies, previous preterm births and unhealthy lifestyles and behaviors.
-Low birthweight (LBW) infants accounted for 71.4 percent of the 2012 infant deaths; however, survivability of these small infants has greatly improved in the past decade.
-In 2012, 14.9 percent of the births in Alabama were premature.
-A comparison to the national percentage of 12.2 in 2009 provides a picture of the severity of the problem.
+Factors contributing to infant mortality included maternal chronic health conditions existing prior to pregnancy, short inter-pregnancy intervals, teen pregnancies, previous preterm births, and unhealthy lifestyles and behaviors.
+Low birthweight (LBW) infants accounted for 68.0 percent of the 2013 infant deaths; however, survivability of these small infants has greatly improved in the past decade.
+In 2013, 16.4 percent of the births in Alabama were premature.
+A comparison to the national percentage of 11.6 in 2012 provides a picture of the severity of the problem.
 These small infants are at high risk for developing major, long-term, physical and cognitive problems with consequences that impact families and state resources.
 An additional concern is the significant racial disparity in premature and LBW births, a major contributor to infant mortality among the black population.
-Black mothers are 50.4 percent more likely to have a premature birth than white mothers.
-The 2012 percent of prematurity for black infants was 19.4 compared to 12.9 for whites.
+Black mothers are 43.3 percent more likely to have a premature birth than white mothers.
+The 2013 percent of prematurity for black infants was 14.9 compared to 10.4 for whites.

 An important indicator of infant morbidity is the number of newborns being admitted to neonatal intensive care units (NICU).
 Alabama has seen an increase in NICU admissions since 2008.
-In 2012, NICU admissions increased to 5,081 compared to 5,049 in 2011.
-Long-term consequences of adverse outcomes of pregnancy include emotional and financial stress to families as well as the costs of special education and ongoing healthcare needs of children and adults with disabilities.
+Long-term consequences of adverse outcomes of pregnancy include emotional and financial stress to families, as well as the costs of special education and ongoing healthcare needs of children and adults with disabilities.